 Being caught out by these crimes can be very damaging to your organisation and staff.
 To avoid becoming a victim, it is important that you perform rigorous checks on potential employees and any organisations with which you do business.

-If you suspect there is fraudulent activity taking place, you should report it as soon as possible so that it can be investigated.
+If you suspect there is fraudulent activity taking place, contact Action Fraud as soon as possible so that it can be investigated.